SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 located at ``/data/sensor0``.
 The second argument, 'sensor0', is a key which durably names this timeseries.
 This way, you can change the path but consumers will still be able to tell that it's the same stream.
+If you don't include this argument, the path will be used.
 Finally, 'V' is the units of the stream: volts.

 ``my_timeseries`` holds the newly created :py:class:`Timeseries` object.
 You can also get that back by looking it up by path in the instance::